Realizing compatible pairs of transfer systems by combinatorial $N_\infty$-operads: Pairs of N-infinity -operads from compatible indexing systems

 \subsubsection{Coinduced operads}

-It is often the case that one starts with an operad in the category $(\Set, \times, \ast)$, and looks to see it as a $G$-equivariant operad for a finite group $G$.
+Given a subgroup $H\leq G$, it is often the case that one starts with an operad in the category $(\Set^H, \times, \ast)$ and uses it to produce a $G$-equivariant operad for a finite group $G$.
 For this, we recall the coinduction-forgetful adjunction

-where the \emph{coinduction functor} $\text{Coind}$ is given by the assignment $X\mapsto \Set(G,X)$ with the action defined as $(g \cdot f)(h) \coloneqq f(g^{-1}h)$.
-Note that coinduction preserves products, since it is a right adjoint, and therefore it sends operads in $(\Set, \times, \ast)$ to operads in $(\Set^G, \times, \ast)$.
+where the \emph{coinduction functor} $\Coind_H^G$ is given by the assignment $X\mapsto \Set^H(G,X)$ with the action defined as $(g \cdot f)(h) \coloneqq f(hg)$.
+Note that coinduction preserves products, since it is a right adjoint, and therefore it sends operads in $(\Set^H, \times, \ast)$ to operads in $(\Set^G, \times, \ast)$.